After Months of Questions, Key Operation Warp Speed Adviser's Contract Emerges

 HHS sent NPR the contract after a request for comment on a set of letters from members of Congress, who were seeking the contract from the department.

-Sens.
-Elizabeth Warren, D-Mass., Richard Blumenthal, D-Conn., and Pramila Jayapal, D-Wash., as well as Rep. Katie Porter, D-Calif., wrote to Slaoui Thursday about the "unusual contractual arrangement," which they called " a blatant attempt to skirt federal ethics law."
+Warren, Sen. Richard Blumenthal, D-Conn., and Reps.
+Pramila Jayapal, D-Wash., and Katie Porter, D-Calif., wrote to Slaoui on Thursday about the "unusual contractual arrangement," which they called " a blatant attempt to skirt federal ethics law."

-In it, they say HHS downplayed Slaoui's role to justify his status as a contractor, citing a New York Times interview with reporter Kara Swisher published on Oct.
+In it, they said HHS downplayed Slaoui's role to justify his status as a contractor, citing a New York Times interview with reporter Kara Swisher published on Oct.
 5. When pressed about his role, Slaoui told Swisher, "I'm not a decision-maker.
 But of course, there is significant influence."

 "This is a textbook case of a conflict of interest that could affect key decisions and damage OWS's scientific integrity and the race for a vaccine more broadly," the legislators wrote.